Marks and Spencer Group plc (OTCMKTS:MAKSY) Short Interest Up 8,000.0% in February

-Marks and Spencer Group plc (OTCMKTS:MAKSY) was the recipient of a significant increase in short interest during the month of February.
-As of February 12th, there was short interest totalling 8,100 shares, an increase of 8,000.0% from the January 28th total of 100 shares.
-Based on an average trading volume of 64,200 shares, the days-to-cover ratio is currently 0.1 days.
+Marks and Spencer Group plc (OTCMKTS:MAKSY) was the target of a significant growth in short interest during the month of February.
+As of February 12th, there was short interest totalling 8,100 shares, a growth of 8,000.0% from the January 28th total of 100 shares.
+Based on an average trading volume of 64,200 shares, the short-interest ratio is currently 0.1 days.

 Marks and Spencer Group plc operates various retail stores.
 The company offers protein deli and dairy; produce; ambient and in-store bakery; meals dessert and frozen; and hospitality and Â’Food on the Move' products.
 It also provides womenswear, menswear, lingerie, kids wear, and home products; and financial services, including credit cards, current accounts and savings products, insurances, and mortgages, as well as renewable energy services.